Detection of Multiple Influential Observations on Model Selection: Introduction

 \section{Introduction}

-In the era of ``Big Data'', technological advancements have empowered unprecedented capability to produce, maintain, and analyze massive datasets.
-Yet, their sheer volume and high (or ultra-high) dimensionality do not always naturally translate into the traits necessary for extracting accurate and reproducible inference.
-One key hindrance is the presence of data heterogeneity in the form of outlying measurements.
-Indeed, primarily driven by large inter-subject dif{}ferences and the inherent noisy nature of the data, such phenomenon is frequently observed in task-based functional magnetic resonance imaging (tfMRI) research, where measured signals are multivariate timeseries data of blood oxygenation level dependent (BOLD) responses taken at dif{}ferent brain locations (voxels) and time points.
+In the era of ``Big Data'', technological advancements have enabled unprecedented capacity to generate and analyze large-scale datasets.
+Yet, their volume and complexity do not guarantee accurate or reproducible inference, as outlier-driven heterogeneity remains a major challenge.

-As an undesirable result, this issue poses concerns for the generalizability of subsequent statistical models based on these data types, undermining their predictability and robustness, and the reliability of downstream statistical analysis.
-For this reason, inf luential diagnosis involving the detection of the subset of the data with excessive inf luence on various aspects of an estimated model should be conducted to detect inf luential or contaminated observations.
+Consider a neuroimaging pain study that motivates the need to detect and address anomalous data points.
+Specifically, in predicting physical pain from task-based functional magnetic resonance imaging (fMRI) data, the presence of multiple outlying measurements can compromise model generalizability.
+They may arise from inter-individual variability in pain-related brain activation, misalignment due to heterogeneous functional topology across subjects, and motion artifacts during intense stimulation.
+These factors can together produce multiple outliers that distort model fitting, undermining generalizability and the reliability of downstream statistical analysis.
+Hence, inf luential diagnosis should be performed to identify subset of data unduly inf luencing model estimates.
+Since inf luential points are prevalent across disciplines, these detection methods should be broadly applicable beyond neuroimaging to diverse data types and scientific fields concerned with model generalizability and inferential validity.

-In the low-dimensional setting where the number of predictors $p$ is less than the sample size $n$, extensive work exists to assess inf luence on a deterministic submodel.
-Yet, in practice, the mathematical form of a submodel is usually decided in a data-driven manner.
-In fact, when $p$ surpasses $n$, high-dimensional model selectors are commonly used to derive scientifically meaningful information, which include but are not limited to the LASSO \citep{lasso}, scaled LASSO \citep{sun2012}, SCAD \citep{fan2001} and MCP \citep{zhang2010}.
+In the low-dimensional setting where the number of predictors $p$ is less than the sample size $n$, inf luence on deterministic submodels has been well studied.
+Yet, in practice, submodels are usually decided in a data-driven manner.
+When $p$ exceeds $n$, high-dimensional model selectors such as LASSO \citep{lasso}, scaled LASSO (SLASSO) \citep{sun2012}, SCAD \citep{fan2001}, and MCP \citep{zhang2010} are widely used to derive essential information.

-To date, the identification of observations inf luencing the stochastic choice of the selected submodel has been inadequately investigated.
-To illustrate the issue, a synthetic example is shown in Figure~\ref{fig:motivating} (see Web Appendix A for details), where we observe that in the presence of multiple inf luential observations, the empirical probability of selecting an incorrect submodel from the reduced dataset upon partial or erroneous removal of the true inf luential points is non-negligible, underscoring the necessity to detect all the inf luential observations.
+To date, identifying observations that distort stochastic selection of submodels has received limited attention.
+Indeed, multiple inf luential observations can markedly increase the probability of selecting an incorrect submodel when they are only partially or incorrectly excluded (Web Figure S1), underscoring the crucial necessity for their comprehensive identification.